Josias Fendall: Leaving office

 In 1682 Fendall was a resident in Virginia, in a portion of Virginia which later became part of Perquimans County, North Carolina.
 It was found that he was stirring up another rebellion there.
 Two years later on June 26, 1684, it was reported that he was on the London ship, Margarett, captained by Edward Watkins, in the Potomac River and a warrant was issued for his arrest, but he was not found.
 Here the record of his career closes.
 It is possible that he fled, possibly even along with his wife Mary and started a second family in Virginia or North Carolina.
 The name of Mary Fendall, his widow and administratrix, appears in court records in 1688.
 Mary was in or near James City, York Co., Virginia on May 14, 1688.
 On June 10, 1690, she applied for administration upon the estate.
 According to her petition, Josias had died intestate (without a will).
 (Excerpts taken from several sources including: National Encyclopedia of Americana, Archives of Maryland, and several additional records).

-In the course of his lifetime Josias was given many titles.
-These included "Captain", "Esquire", "His Excellency", Lord Proprietary" and "Gentleman".
-Lord Baltimore termed him "Lieutenant and Chief Governor", and often called him "Our Lieutenant".
-He was commissioned "Lieutenant General", "Admiral", and "Chief Captain and Commander".
-Until 1661 he was also by commission "Chancellor", "Chief Justice", and "Chief Magistrate".
-James Walter Thomas in his book the Chronicles of Maryland termed Josias, "Fendall, the Cromwell of Maryland".